Old Town, Chicago: 19th century

+20th century

 Old Town has one Brown-Purple Line 'El' station, at 1536–40 North Sedgwick Street.
 It is one of the oldest standing stations on the El, built in 1900.

-In 1924, the first gay-rights organization in American history, the Society for Human Rights, was established by Henry Gerber at his home, the Henry Gerber House, on North Crilly Court.
+In 1924, the first gay rights organization in American history, the Society for Human Rights, was established by Henry Gerber at his home, the Henry Gerber House, on North Crilly Court.
 The Henry Gerber House was designated a Chicago Landmark on June 6, 2001.
 In June 2015, it was named a National Historic Landmark.

 In 1927, sculptors Sol Kogen and Edgar Miller purchased and subsequently rehabilitated a house on Burton Place, near Wells Street, into the Carl Street Studios.
 During the 1930s, an art colony emerged in the neighborhood as artists moved from the Towertown neighborhood near Washington Square Park.

-1950s–1969

 In 1955, upon the first election of Mayor Daley, 43rd ward alderman Paddy Bauler, who kept a saloon in Old Town at North and Sedgwick Avenues called De Luxe Gardens, famously declared "Chicago ain't ready for reform yet" many times over in his bar while dancing a jig.

 During the 1960s, the neighborhood was the center of the yippie and hippie counter culture in the midwestern United States.
 This was mostly because by the 1950s and 1960s, many of the original families that had settled in the neighborhood had moved to the suburbs during white flight, leaving older Victorian buildings with storefronts available to rent inexpensively.
 A community of Puerto Ricans formed along Wieland, North Park, Sedgwick and west on North Avenue.
 The Young Lords, then a street gang with Jose Cha-Cha Jimenez had a branch of their group at Wieland and North Avenues.
 This dense storefront-laden area (Wells and North Avenues) became also the nexus of hippie culture, (as well as the newly emerging out-homosexual culture) and gave rise to the boutiques (Crate & Barrel, for example) in the neighborhood today.
 Seed was a literary staple of the neighborhood at the time.

 The violent events that took place during the 1968 Democratic National Convention transpired primarily in Grant Park, Old Town, and Lincoln Park, adjacent to Old Town.

 The film The Weather Underground has a scene on La Salle Avenue in Old Town, which describes the Zeitgeist of the era.